Binding Via Agency Involves Contract Law Principles That May Form Undesirable AgreementsPage last modified: July 02 2021

-What Happens If An Agent Enters Into An Unauthorized Agreement?
+What Happens If An Agent Makes An Unauthorized Deal?

 As Per the General Rule of Agency, When a Person Is Represented By An Agent and the Agent Enters Into An Unapproved Agreement With a Third Party Person, the Third Party Person Will Be Able to Enforce the Agreement Against the Principal.

 Understanding the Principles of Agency Law Including the Required Conditions and Applicable Exceptions to the Rule

 With only a few exceptions, when a business or a person is represented by an agent, and the agent is provided with a specific scope of authority; however, the agent thereafter enters into a deal that goes beyond the scope of authority, the basic principles of agency law will impose the deal upon the business or person who was represented by the agent.

 "The general rule of agency is that a principal is bound by the acts of an agent when that agent is acting within the scope of his or her ordinary or apparent authority."

 Supreme Court of Canada